Boss Arena Urgency

-Can you please stop trying to punch holes in the flooring?
+Can you please stop punching holes in the flooring!?

 So you're at the boss, and his weapon doesn't seem that efficient.
 The last guy you fought had a giant magma cannon, and this guy merely has a hammer that swings so slowly even a turtle

 could dodge it in its sleep.
 WHAM!
 Ha ha, you missed!

 But wait a minute — did that part of the floor just crumble away